 If cryptocurrency mining sounds too difficult, then you can simply invest in cryptocurrencies with Coinbase, which is the most popular platform for trading virtual currencies.
 Coinbase only offers a small fraction of the overall cryptocurrencies in existence.

 Given the explosive popularity of cryptocurrency investing as of late, there are certainly scams you should watch out for.
-Fortunately, the SEC is starting to crack down on cryptocurrency fraud, but the threat of initial coin offering (ICO) scams still exist.
+Fortunately, the SEC is starting to crack down on cryptocurrency fraud, but the threat of initial coin offering (ICO) scams still exists.
 When faced with something that might be a fraudulent cryptocurrency situation, here are a few things to watch out for.

 - Wallet scams.
 Cryptocurrency encryptions are stored in digital wallets, which are susceptible to hacks.
 Avoid this by researching reputable cryptocurrency wallets with top-notch security for users.